Systematic large flavor fTWA approach to interaction quenches in the Hubbard model: Results for the SU( ) fTWA

 We may now expand the variables order by order in $U$

-Inserting the ansatz into \eqref{eq:su_n_ftwa_eom_mom_int} yields a hierarchy of equations at increasing order of $U$.
+Inserting the ansatz into \eqref{eq:su_n_ftwa_eom_mom_int} yields a hierarchy of equations with increasing orders of $U$.
 The zeroth order contribution is constant in time, $i \partial_t \tilde{\rho}^{(0)}_{k l} = 0$.
 This fact allows to explicitely integrate all time dependencies in the equation for $\tilde{\rho}^{(1)}_{k l}$.
-In a last step all expectation values of products of $\tilde{\rho}^{(0)}_{k l}$ are evaluated using the Gaussian Wigner function.
+In a last step, all expectation values of products of $\tilde{\rho}^{(0)}_{k l}$ are evaluated using the Gaussian Wigner function.
 Successive application of this scheme results in an iterative procedure to solve for the dynamics to all orders of $U$.
-Formally the elastic contributions with $\Delta\epsilon_{pp'k} = 0$ need to be absorbed into the unperturbed Hamiltonian because they produce secular terms in the perturbative expansion.
-Details of the calculation are shown in Appendix \ref{app:perturb}.
+The elastic contributions with $\Delta\epsilon_{pp'k} = 0$ lead to diverging energy denominators and cannot be treated in this perturbative approach as they would produce secular terms.
+In the long-time limit we expect that these terms give rise to dynamics governed by a quantum Boltzmann equation~\cite{Moeckel2008}.
+More details of the calculation are shown in~\ref{app:perturb}.
+We solved the hierarchy up to order $U^2$ and obtained the following results: